KyeRussell/pyenergi/README.md

 ---

 This project is not remotely ready for anyone to look at, let alone use.
-It is in a very early proof-of-concept stage, focusing on iterative research and development.
-I have not settled on the project's architecture, and I am still exploring the problem space.
-As such, the quality of the code is very poor, and things are guaranteed to change.

 I will not provide support, nor am I accepting PRs at this time.

 ---

+## Coverage

+- Zappi

 ## Developing